laminas/laminas-mvc/doc/book/zend.mvc.intro.md

 configuration located in `config/application.config.php`.
 On return, it `run()`s the `Application`, processing the request and returning a response to the user.

-The `config` directory as described above contains configuration used by the `Zend\ModuleManager` to load modules and merge configuration (e.g., database configuration and credentials); we will detail this more later.
+The `config` directory as described above contains configuration used by the `Laminas\ModuleManager` to load modules and merge configuration (e.g., database configuration and credentials); we will detail this more later.

 The `vendor` sub-directory should contain any third-party modules or libraries on which your application depends.
-This might include Zend Framework, custom libraries from your organization, or other third-party libraries from other projects.
+This might include Laminas, custom libraries from your organization, or other third-party libraries from other projects.
 Libraries and modules placed in the `vendor` sub-directory should not be modified from their original, distributed state.